Derived category of moduli of pointed curves -- II: Abstract

 \section{Abstract}

-We prove a conjecture of Manin and Orlov: the moduli space of stable rational curves with $n$ marked points has a full exceptional collection equivariant under the action of the symmetric group $S_n$ permuting the marked points.
-In particular, its K-group with integer coefficients is a permutation $S_n$-lattice.
+We prove a conjecture of Manin and Orlov: the moduli space $\ocM_{0,n}$ of stable rational curves with $n$ marked points admits a full exceptional collection which is equivariant under the action of the symmetric group $S_n$ permuting the marked points.
+In particular, its $K_0$-group with integral coefficients is a permutation $S_n$-lattice.